Jax Taylor Hints That James Kennedy Is Physically Abusive To Women

 On Monday night, everyone saw Jax Taylor show up at a club where James was doing a job.
 You would think that Jax would stay away from anywhere that James would be, but he knew that a couple of girls were planning to show up and accuse James of sleeping with them while he was with his girlfriend.
 Of course, Jax Taylor couldn’t stay away from the drama.

 Jax Taylor actually went to Twitter accusing James and revealing why he felt the need to be at the club that night.

-He said, “I am not petty but he hits girls, as you saw so if my girl is going you better bet your ass I am gonna be around. #pumprules.”
+“I am not petty but he hits girls, as you saw so if my girl is going you better bet your ass I am gonna be around. #pumprules,” he said.

 Along with that, Jax was replying to someone’s tweet, but after he replied they deleted their tweet.
 Jax tried to make it sound like he was there simply because Brittany was and he doesn’t trust James.

 What do the Property Brothers and @mrjaxtaylor have in common??